reh119/OberonTaskManager/README.md

 Project is: _in progress_

-## Room for Improvement
+## Room for Improvement For Sprint 2
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
+- Improvement to be done for Sprint 2
-- Improvement to be done 2
+- Improvement to be done for Sprint 2

 To do:
 - Feature to be added 1
 - Feature to be added 2

 ***To be added***

 ## Acknowledgements